PyConPL/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

 ## Triggers

 Triggers are going to help me with making my data to be consistent.
-Doesn't matter if tables are going to be controlled by ORM or they are going to get accessed by using pure SQL.
-Each time data is being changed trigger will be used with corresponding function.
-Of course based on which conditions PostgreSQL engine will call triggered function is up to you to define.
+It doesn't matter if tables are going to be controlled by ORM, or they are going to be accessed using pure SQL.
+Each time data is being changed, trigger will be used with corresponding function.
+Of course, based on which conditions PostgreSQL engine will call triggered function is up to you to define.

 Trigger function can be called before or after